howsoai/howso-docs/source/getting_started/concepts.rst

 Key Concepts
 ========

-What makes the Howso Engine AI you can understand, trust, and control?
+What makes the Howso™ Engine AI you can understand, trust, and control?
 Howso is built on fundamentally different technology from today's black box AI, which enables a variety of new capabilities.
 Below, we review some of our key technological differentiators.

 Instance-Based Learning (IBL)